Linkumori/Linkumori-Addon/privacy-policy-cli.md

 **Most users should choose Offline for both.** This keeps the CLI fully local with zero network activity.

 Online mode is intended only for developers who control or have independently verified the configured endpoints.
-If you choose online, the build is functionally equivalent but not binary-identical to an offline build.
+If you choose **Online**, the build is functionally equivalent but not binary-identical to an offline build.
 That choice is your responsibility.

 ---